Autodesk (NASDAQ:ADSK) Price Target Cut to $300.00

-Autodesk (NASDAQ:ADSK – Get Rating) had its price target decreased by equities researchers at Royal Bank of Canada from $343.00 to $300.00 in a research note issued on Tuesday, Analyst Price Targets reports.
-The brokerage currently has an “outperform” rating on the software company’s stock.
-Royal Bank of Canada’s price objective would suggest a potential upside of 43.53% from the company’s current price.
+Autodesk (NASDAQ:ADSK – Get Rating) had its price target lowered by stock analysts at Griffin Securities from $340.00 to $300.00 in a research note issued on Friday, Briefing.com reports.
+The firm currently has a “buy” rating on the software company’s stock.
+Griffin Securities’ target price suggests a potential upside of 37.67% from the company’s current price.

-ADSK has been the subject of a number of other research reports.
-Robert W. Baird lifted their target price on Autodesk from $370.00 to $380.00 and gave the company an “outperform” rating in a report on Wednesday, November 17th.
-Stifel Nicolaus reduced their target price on Autodesk from $365.00 to $310.00 and set a “buy” rating for the company in a report on Wednesday, November 24th.
-Mizuho reduced their target price on Autodesk from $330.00 to $285.00 and set a “buy” rating for the company in a report on Tuesday, February 15th.
-OTR Global downgraded Autodesk to a “positive” rating in a research report on Thursday, February 10th.
-Finally, Morgan Stanley lifted their price target on Autodesk from $324.00 to $344.00 and gave the company an “equal weight” rating in a research report on Wednesday, November 24th.
-They noted that the move was a valuation call.
-One investment analyst has rated the stock with a sell rating, two have given a hold rating and fourteen have assigned a buy rating to the company.
-Based on data from MarketBeat.com, Autodesk currently has an average rating of “Buy” and a consensus price target of $314.80.
+Several other equities analysts also recently commented on ADSK.
+Rosenblatt Securities dropped their target price on Autodesk from $340.00 to $300.00 and set a “buy” rating for the company in a research report on Friday.
+KeyCorp dropped their target price on Autodesk from $300.00 to $260.00 and set an “overweight” rating for the company in a research report on Friday.
+Zacks Investment Research downgraded Autodesk from a “hold” rating to a “strong sell” rating and set a $216.00 target price for the company. in a research report on Monday, November 29th.
+Piper Sandler dropped their target price on Autodesk from $340.00 to $298.00 and set an “overweight” rating for the company in a research report on Friday.
+Finally, Robert W. Baird boosted their target price on shares of Autodesk from $370.00 to $380.00 and gave the company an “outperform” rating in a research report on Wednesday, November 17th.
+Two equities research analysts have rated the stock with a sell rating, two have assigned a hold rating and sixteen have assigned a buy rating to the stock.
+According to data from MarketBeat, the company has a consensus rating of “Buy” and an average price target of $293.44.

-In other news, CEO Andrew Anagnost sold 4,724 shares of the business’s stock in a transaction that occurred on Friday, December 3rd.
+In other news, CAO Stephen W. Hope sold 197 shares of the stock in a transaction dated Tuesday, January 11th.
+The shares were sold at an average price of $260.47, for a total transaction of $51,312.59.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CEO Andrew Anagnost sold 4,724 shares of the stock in a transaction dated Friday, December 3rd.
 The stock was sold at an average price of $256.27, for a total transaction of $1,210,619.48.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, CAO Stephen W. Hope sold 197 shares of the business’s stock in a transaction that occurred on Tuesday, January 11th.
-The shares were sold at an average price of $260.47, for a total value of $51,312.59.
 The disclosure for this sale can be found here.
-Insiders sold a total of 5,000 shares of company stock worth $1,283,095 over the last ninety days.
-Insiders own 0.11% of the company’s stock.
+Insiders have sold 5,000 shares of company stock valued at $1,283,095 in the last quarter.
+Company insiders own 0.11% of the company’s stock.

-Several institutional investors and hedge funds have recently bought and sold shares of the company.
-State Street Corp increased its stake in shares of Autodesk by 3.9% during the fourth quarter.
-State Street Corp now owns 8,786,922 shares of the software company’s stock valued at $2,470,795,000 after buying an additional 333,863 shares during the period.
-Polen Capital Management LLC grew its stake in Autodesk by 14.5% in the third quarter.
-Polen Capital Management LLC now owns 6,897,362 shares of the software company’s stock worth $1,966,921,000 after purchasing an additional 875,015 shares during the period.
-Brown Advisory Inc. grew its stake in Autodesk by 18.3% in the fourth quarter.
-Brown Advisory Inc. now owns 5,839,301 shares of the software company’s stock worth $1,641,953,000 after purchasing an additional 902,168 shares during the period.
-Pictet Asset Management SA grew its stake in Autodesk by 4.8% in the fourth quarter.
-Pictet Asset Management SA now owns 4,112,980 shares of the software company’s stock worth $1,156,529,000 after purchasing an additional 186,973 shares during the period.
-Finally, Massachusetts Financial Services Co.
-MA grew its stake in Autodesk by 2.7% in the third quarter.
-Massachusetts Financial Services Co.
-MA now owns 3,760,909 shares of the software company’s stock worth $1,072,500,000 after purchasing an additional 97,848 shares during the period.
-88.07% of the stock is currently owned by hedge funds and other institutional investors.
+Several hedge funds and other institutional investors have recently made changes to their positions in ADSK.
+Curi Wealth Management LLC bought a new position in shares of Autodesk during the fourth quarter valued at approximately $25,000.
+Gradient Investments LLC increased its position in Autodesk by 68.4% during the fourth quarter.
+Gradient Investments LLC now owns 96 shares of the software company’s stock valued at $27,000 after acquiring an additional 39 shares during the last quarter.
+Investment Research & Advisory Group Inc. purchased a new stake in Autodesk during the fourth quarter valued at $27,000.
+EverSource Wealth Advisors LLC purchased a new stake in Autodesk during the fourth quarter valued at $28,000.
+Finally, Equitec Proprietary Markets LLC purchased a new stake in Autodesk in the fourth quarter worth about $33,000.
+88.07% of the stock is owned by institutional investors and hedge funds.

 Autodesk, Inc engages in the design of software and services.
 Its products include AutoCAD, BIM 360, Civil 3D, Fusion 360, InfraWorks, Inventor, Maya, PlanGrid, Revit, Shotgun, and 3ds Max.
 The firm also offers product development and manufacturing software, which provides manufacturers in the automotive, transportation, industrial machinery, consumer products, and building product industries with comprehensive digital design, engineering, and production solutions.